Manmohan Samal

 Manmohan Samal is an Indian politician currently serving as the President of BJP Odisha since 24-March-2023, a post which he had earlier held from 1999 to 2004.
-He had won 2004 Odisha Legislative Assembly election from Dhamnagar Assembly constituency and was inducted as the Minister of Revenue, Food Supplies & Consumer Welfare.
+He is also currently serving as a Rajya Sabha member from Odisha.He had won 2004 Odisha Legislative Assembly election from Dhamnagar Assembly constituency and was inducted as the Minister of Revenue, Food Supplies & Consumer Welfare.